kmonteros/python-challenge-1/README.md

 # python-challenge-1

-the solution is in the file named "menu.py"
+The solution for this challenge is in the file named "menu.py".